Our next recipe will be a favorite dish of the worlds greatest Lucia, Jessica Pratt. STAY TUNED!

 Dinner for A Diva!

 Louisa Tetrazzini was a great Italian soprano from the golden age of Opera.
 A star of all the major opera houses, Mme Tetrazzini was idolized by her adoring fans for her spectacular voice.
-It's believed that
+It's believed that Chicken Tetrazzini was created by an adoring chief at her American residence, the Palace Hotel in San Francisco, CA.

 In honor of this grand diva I thought I'd post a recipe by a modern Diva and huge opera fan, Martha Stewart.
 Try it out an tell us what you think!